 Applied surgical science and critical care (3 stations)

 Candidate notes and guidance on this OSCE can be downloaded here

 Once you have passed your MRCS, you will become a Member of the Royal College of Surgeons and can continue your higher specialty training!
-Remember: these should be taken around the same time as someone taking the MRCP ~ end of F2 but BEFORE you start ST3.

 Once you have completed your surgical training, you will be eligible to take the Fellowship of the Royal College of Surgeons (FRCS) exam.
 This exam is a mandatory requirement for the award of a Certificate of Completion of Training (CCT) or Certificate of Eligibility for Specialist Registration (CESR).
 The examinations are regulated by the Joint Committee on Intercollegiate Examinations (JCIE) for UK residents.
 The Joint Surgical Colleges’ Fellowship Examination (JSCFE) provide the exam for the international surgical community.
 The FRCS exam must be sat with the royal college of your choice.

 Once a surgeon has attained CCT or CESR, they will be added to the GMC's specialist register and will be eligible to apply for a consultant post or a fellowship for further, more specialised training.

 Most doctors who obtain their fellowship go on to become consultants in their respective specialties.
 More about surgical qualifications and abbreviations can be found here

 The intercollegiate Diploma in Otolaryngology – Head and Neck Surgery (DO-HNS) tests the knowledge, clinical and communication skills and professional attributes expected of a doctor intending to join an otolaryngology department in a trainee position.

 It is also relevant to doctors who wish to practise within another medical specialty that interacts with otolaryngology and for General Practitioners who wish to offer minor ENT surgery.
 More info can be found here.